 And that’s for plenty of reasons.
 Many American homes aren’t properly insulated and air-sealed (especially older homes) and plenty of attics are left completely untreated.
 All of those factors are important and should be addressed in any responsible HVAC strategy.

 Never heard of air sealing?
 Learn more about it here.
 It’s important.

 But one of the biggest reasons many US homes are uncomfortable is that they use old, inefficient HVAC technology—technology that releases millions of metric tons of carbon into our environment while providing a minimum of comfort.

 Here’s why a heat pump is the best HVAC for your home.

 Like Tesla’s groundbreaking electric car, heat pump technology is good news for both planetary sustainability and human comfort.

 Heat pumps can heat, air condition, dehumidify and purify the air in your home—replacing four systems in one.
-You can install them just about anywhere, since they don’t require ductwork (though they can use existing ductwork).
+You can install them just about anywhere, since ductless mini split heat pumps don’t require ductwork (though there are also models that use existing ductwork).
 They’re whisper-quiet and don’t smell.
 They run on clean, non-combustible energy which doesn’t come with the risk of explosion.
 Plus, they heat and cool evenly, so every part of your home feels exactly the way you want it to.